romainsdatascience/romainsdatascience.github.io/_posts/2020-04-10-BreastCancerWisconsin.md

 ![png](/images/BreastCancerWisconsinFinal_files/BreastCancerWisconsinFinal_31_0.png)

-Some of the independant variables are highly correlated with others.
+Some of the independent variables are highly correlated with others.
 The inclusion of a correlated variable in a linear model brings few additional information and add more noise in the model.
 Therefore, when two variables are correlated, a common practice is to remove the one of the correlated variables and keep only one.
 By doing so we keep most of the information while removing noise.

 To ease the process of feature selection, I have define two functions: